 E. Dreams of Eva

 Dreams of Eva may be the most recognized Peruvian Chocolate brand abroad in Peru.
-The company was awarded more than 20 international awards, and now it is recognized as one of the best chocolate-hottie companies around the world.
-They work with Cusco, Piura, San Martín, Cajamarca, and Amazonas cacao beans combined with burgundy grape, pisco, yellow pepper, ginger, lucuma, banana, and even broad beans.
+The company has more than 20 international awards.
+And now it is recognized as one of the best chocolate hottie companies around the world.
+They work with Cusco, Piura, San Martín, Cajamarca, and Amazonas cacao beans.
+All these are combined with burgundy grape, pisco, yellow pepper, ginger, lucuma, banana, and even broad beans.
 The brand has three types of presentations:

 - “Aurora Collection” consists of 5 fine chocolates: Copoazu & Blueberries, Pineapple & Black Pepper, Pomegranate.